TheJumpCloud/jcapi-java/jcapiv2/docs/ActiveDirectoryApi.md

 <a name="graphActiveDirectoryAssociationsList"></a>
 # **graphActiveDirectoryAssociationsList**
-> List&lt;GraphConnection&gt; graphActiveDirectoryAssociationsList(activedirectoryId, targets, contentType, accept, limit, skip)
+> List&lt;GraphConnection&gt; graphActiveDirectoryAssociationsList(activedirectoryId, targets, contentType, accept, limit, skip, xOrgId)

 List the associations of an Active Directory instance